 “Do you like tying knots in things, Mrs Heller?”

-So, a sexy wife, a rich husband, a school, a young and ailing woman apparently going out of her mind – this all sounds a bit familiar, doesn’t it?
-Yup, writer-director-producer Jimmy Sangster is once again bringing us a Hammer variation on Les Diaboliques (1954), so it doesn’t come as much of a surprise that this also features a plot with a love triangle in which conspirators are looking for a patsy to take the fall for a murder.
-This is a formula that he used time and again at the studio (and elsewhere), though this film acts as a useful summation of his Hammer films.
+So, a sexy wife, a rich husband, an empty school, a young and ailing woman apparently going out of her mind – this all sounds a bit familiar, doesn’t it?
+Yup, writer-director-producer Jimmy Sangster is once again bringing us a Hammer variation on Les Diaboliques (1954).
+So it doesn’t come as much of a surprise that this also features a plot with a love triangle in which conspirators are looking for a patsy to take the fall for a murder.
+This is a formula that Sangster used time and again at the studio (and elsewhere), though this film acts as a useful summation of his Hammer films.
 Sangster was only twenty years old when he joined Hammer Productions in 1948, just as the company was getting started.
-He would remain, on and off, almost through to the very end, working his way through the ranks from third assistant on Dick Barton Strikes Back (1948) to writer, producer and director on Fear in the Night in 1972, the last of the company’s psychological suspense thrillers made in the style of Les Diaboliques, from the novel by Boileau and Narcejac, and the Hitchcock classic Psycho (1960), from Robert Bloch’s expert combination of whodunit and modern Gothic.
-This particular variant is particularly similar to Nightmare (1963), with its comely young woman with psychological problems in a creepy dwelling having to fight for her sanity as different competing plots work themselves out.
+He would remain, on and off, almost through to the very end, working his way through the ranks from third assistant on Dick Barton Strikes Back (1948) to writer, producer and director on Fear in the Night in 1972.
+This particular variant on his Psycho-ish thrillers is particularly similar to Nightmare (1963), with its comely young woman with psychological problems in a creepy dwelling having to fight for her sanity as different competing plots work themselves out.
 Sangster had originally written the script in 1963 under the title ‘Brainstorm’, but there were several delays and then he re-wrote it in 1967, when it was re-titled ‘The Claw’.
 At this stage the setting for Peggy’s (or ‘Carol’ in this draft) home would have been a houseboat on the Thames.
 Eventually Sangster had his friend Michael Syson re-write it with a school setting, which in fact is a very evocative setting, at which point Hammer put it into production and released it as part of a ‘Woman in Peril’ double-bill with their production Straight on till Morning.

 The full list of the other Sangster / Hammer thrillers is as follows: